 - plenty of open grass to spread out on or run around, and

-- Norrie Maley Kiosk – which is actually a hall you can hire and where the Central Gardens Playgroup is held.
+- Norrie Maley Kiosk – which is actually a hall you can hire.

 Central Gardens is great for family picnics and group get togethers, with lots of bbqs and picnic tables.
 There are also toilets, tennis courts and on-site parking.